infopark/scrivito_advanced_editors/README.md

 ### <a id="details_tabs"></a>Tab View

-The Tab view is to seperate your attributes.
-This is useful if many of them are defined at the object.
-This could be meta datas, datas for different devices and so on.
+The purpose of the tab view is to separate your attributes.
+This is useful if your object contains many of them, such as meta data, data for different devices, and so on.
-So have a better survey over your params.

 #### Usage

-You have to add some blocks to your details view.
+To utilize the tab view, please add some blocks to your details view.
-Set the class `active` to the tab list to select the initial active panel.
+Use the `active` class to select the initially active panel of the tab list:

 ```xml
 <ul class="tab-list">